 Pro Tip: Not sure where to start?
 Think about activities you enjoyed in school or earlier in adulthood that you might return to now.
 Explore resources at the local community center or faith community.
 Find apps that enable you to be creative in the digital realm.

 Three Benefits of Creativity

-- Cognitive benefits.
-Participating in creative activities helps keep our brains agile and active. of adults living with mild Alzheimer’s disease.
+Participating in creative activities helps keep our brains agile and active.

-- Physical benefits.
-Creative endeavors also may experience better physical health.
+People who participate in creative endeavors may experience better physical health.
 A landmark study from the National Endowment for the Arts found that older adults participating in creative arts programs had fewer visits to the doctor and fewer falls than the study group who did not participate.
 They also took fewer prescription and over-the-counter drugs.
 Other research shows that creative expression can calm our autonomic nervous systems, stabilize our heart rates and hormone levels, and stimulate the release of endorphins.